Record call with OBS

 Enable OBS's WebSocket server

-Additionally, you'll need to start OBS's built-in WebSocket server.
-You can enable this by going to Tools > WebSocket Server Settings, clicking "Enable WebSocket server", and clicking "Apply".
+You'll also need to start OBS's built-in WebSocket server.
+Enable it by going to Tools > WebSocket Server Settings, clicking "Enable WebSocket server", and clicking "Apply".
 You can read more about this functionality here.

 You can also set a WebSocket server password if desired.
 Note that the scripts in this trigger expect the WebSocket server to not have a password set.
 If you choose to set a password, update these trigger scripts accordingly.